 Job training ranges from basic classes that prepare you for what an employer expects (for example, the importance of being on time, being organized and speaking properly) to programs that teach you how to master a profession.
 Your PAL worker (see page 23 for PAL information), Transition Center staff, Aftercare case manager, local Texas Workforce Commission office, and school may be able to tell you about basic classes that teach you how to interview for, apply for and handle a job.
-They can also help you locate to other sources to learn the skills necessary to succeed in your chosen profession.
-To help
+They can also help you locate other sources to learn he skills necessary to succeed in your chosen profession.

 No matter what plans you have for education, it is never too early to start thinking about getting a job.
 Even while you are still in high school, having a job can get you ready for your future by teaching you necessary work skills and allowing you to earn and manage your own money.
-To help get you started on finding a job that is right for you, visit the Jobs section of Texas Youth Connection, www.dfps.state.tx.us/txyouth and the Texas Workforce Commission Students, Parents, and Educators section, www.twc.state.tx.us/students.
+To help get you started on finding a job that is right for you, visit the Jobs section of Texas Youth Connection, www.dfps.state.tx.us/txyouth and the texascareercheck.com.